 - Pass legislation, at the federal level to remove remaining archaic laws, for example, the Minnesota Law that in 2021 rescinded a rape conviction because the survivor drank voluntarily.

 - Pass legislation that mandates police bring sexual assault claims to the DA’s office, further mandate that DA’s must have separate task forces 100% dedicated to sexual assault (in addition to the more common task forces for domestic violence, child abuse and other felonies), and that DA’s must prosecute regardless of evidence.
-Further, since assault and harassment are repeated by offenders, any DNA evidence will be added to the CODIS DNA database.
+Further, since assault and harassment are repeated by offenders, and since there are rarely any witnesses, any DNA evidence will be added to the CODIS DNA database.

 - Further, pass legislation that grand juries are no longer held behind closed doors and all charges the DA is indicting the accused of are public knowledge before the grand jury process begins.